top of page

 Click here for pictures showing all the modifications and additions made to the Pocher kit.

-There's just one issue; the engine isn't correct for a 1933 Phantom II.
+There was just one issue; the engine wasn't correct for Pocher's supposed 1933 Phantom II.

-By late 1933, the supposed date of the model, the carburetor had been changed to the semi-expanding type with a large horizontal air cleaner.
+By late 1933 the carburetor had been changed to the semi-expanding type with a large horizontal air cleaner.
 And torque reaction dampers were fitted to the front of the engine.
 However, most everything else is correct, including the electric petrol gauge.